richardriverag/richardriverag.github.io/_pages/about.md

   - /about.html
 ---

-Currently I am Professor in Computer Security at Escuela Politécnica Nacional (EPN) in Quito, EC, and Lecturer in the Master in Security of Information and Communication Technologies at the Univetsitat Oberta de Catalunya.
+Currently I am Professor in Computer Security at Escuela Politécnica Nacional (EPN) in Quito, Ecuador.
+And Lecturer in the Master in Security of Information and Communication Technologies at the Univetsitat Oberta de Catalunya.
 I got my Ph.D in Software, Systems and Computing